Pull to refresh

 Overview

 For seven years, an immune therapy made from antibody-rich human plasma was available only to teenagers and adults.
-On May 4, 2026, the U.S. Food and Drug Administration extended ADMA Biologics' ASCENIV to children as young as two—closing a gap that left some of the most vulnerable pediatric patients dependent on off-label prescribing or alternative drugs.
+On May 4, 2026, the FDA extended ADMA's ASCENIV to children as young as two, ending the reliance on off-label or alternatives.

 Why it matters